milos85vasic/Server-Factory-Qemu-Utils/README.md

 ## Notes

 This set of Qemu management scripts is in proof of concept phase.
 It is not production ready.
+So far it has been tried out on macOS only!

 Example files for `image_sync.sh`, `image_location.settings` and `image_provider.settings`
 are located under [Examples](./Examples) directory.